GSA/digitalgov-pra/_pages/about/index.md

 ### Protecting private information

 - To respect privacy, we avoid asking for personal information that’s not relevant or necessary.
-- OIRA asks for extra detail if you’re collecting personally identifying information (PII)
+- OIRA asks for extra details if you’re collecting personally identifying information (PII)

 ## Who approves PRA clearances?